projects

 Classical BFT protocols (PBFT and its descendants) are synchronous or partially synchronous — they assume bounded message delays.
 This assumption does not hold under variable-latency routing, adversarial network conditions, or heterogeneous transport mixing.

-Foundation’s consensus layer operates asynchronously.
+BEAT’s consensus layer operates asynchronously.
 It makes no assumptions about when messages arrive.
 It tolerates up to ⌊(n−1)/3⌋ Byzantine nodes in a network of n — the theoretical maximum for asynchronous BFT.
+The implementation includes all five BEAT variants (BEAT0–BEAT4), each offering different trade-offs between bandwidth, encryption, and storage efficiency.

 CAP Theorem Considerations